Academic integrity breaches: responding to an allegation

 If you do not reply or submit a response within 7 days, you will receive a reminder on day 8.
 After 15 days, if you still have not submitted a response, a decision will be made without it.

 • Get advice from us.
 When you receive an allegation of a major breach, contact us for help.
-One of our professional caseworkers will assist you in understanding how to respond, ensure you understand the process, and review your written response, or help you prepare to attend the meeting.
+One of our professional caseworkers will assist you in understanding how to respond and ensure you understand the process.
+They can review your written response or help you prepare to attend the meeting.

 • Keep all of your documents and drafts.
-Make sure to keep copies of group chats or any other relevant documentation that may assist you in responding to an allegation including any relevant emails and faculty letters.
-You’re also required to keep your working notes, drafts and other research materials for one year after completing the unit of study.
+Make sure to keep copies of all relevant documentation that may assist you in responding to an allegation, including: group chats; any relevant emails; and faculty letters.
+You’re required to keep your working notes, drafts and other research materials for one year after completing the unit of study.

 • Request key documents.
 Your faculty must give you relevant and marked-up assessment items and, if applicable, the associated Turnitin compatibility report.
 If you do not receive these documents, please respond to the Educational Integrity Coordinator listed on your allegation letter and request a copy.

-• Cooperate, but do not volunteer too much information.
+• Cooperate, but don’t volunteer too much information.
 While you must be truthful and polite in your dealings with your faculty, you do not have to disclose information that is not helpful to your own best interests.

 • Remember, you can appeal.
 You can appeal any decision made by the EIC, including appealing the form or severity of a penalty.
-If you are not happy with the decision you should consider making an academic appeal.
-Contact us for advice.
+If you are not happy with the EIC’s decision, you should consider making an academic appeal.
+A SUPRA caseworker can assist with an appeal – contact us for advice.

-• If you are a higher degree by research (HDR) student: you should also read about academic integrity for HDR students.
+• If you’re a research (HDR) student, you should also read about academic integrity for HDR students.

 Try to stay calm.
 The process is designed to be fair to you.